Xyehtz/Piolin.js/README.md

   2. node_modules, inside this folder we have everything related to the different libraries used in the project.
   3. commands, all the bot's commands are inside this folder.
   4. embedNeeds, this folder has three more folders in which we have different files that are used by different commands of the bot.
-  5. validations, this folder has a file wich will validate one of the commands for developer use.
+  5. validations, this folder has a file which will validate one of the commands for developer use.
   6. events, one file and one folder are inside this folder, one of the files will console.log that the bot is online and the other will be waiting for someone to say a specific word and answer with something else.

 Looking at every folder we'll found the following, starting with.